 Photo by Adi Tatarko via Decoist

 Not only that, but a steel bath can aid you in reducing your water and electricity consumption due to its conductive powers.
-Initially cold to the touch, once you fill your bath with hot water, it will stay warmer for far longer and will eliminate the need to top up throughout your soak.
+Initially cold to the touch, once you fill your bath with hot water, it will stay warmer for far longer.
+This will eliminate the need to top up throughout your soak.

 Flooring and wall coverings are another great way to inject your personality whilst upholding your green bathroom standards.
-Natural or sustainable materials much as glass (made from recycled bottles), and cork are becoming increasingly popular as interior designers are having to seek out materials that are eco-friendly for their carbon-conscious clients.
+Natural or sustainable materials such as glass (made from recycled bottles), and cork are becoming increasingly popular.
+This is in part because interior designers are having to seek out materials that are eco-friendly for their carbon-conscious clients.

-Sheet metal is another industrial material that it becoming a popular design trend this year.
-Shimmering and highly stylish – sheet metal is predicted to grow rapidly in popularity for both those wanting to create distinctly designed spaces and those wanting to create an eco-friendly surrounding.
-Meanwhile corrugated steel is having a bit of a moment in bathrooms.
+Sheet metal is another industrial material that is becoming a popular design trend this year.
+Shimmering and highly stylish – sheet metal is predicted to grow rapidly in popularity.
+Both for those wanting to create distinctly designed spaces and those wanting to create eco-friendly surroundings.
+Meanwhile, corrugated steel is having a bit of a moment in bathrooms.

 Photo by Sandberg Schoffel Architects via Decorfox.

 When it comes to water, although it is widely known that showers use less water than baths, you can still use between 40-60 litres per shower.
-Water saving showers and faucets have been around for some time now and are the number one way for the modern family to save water in the bathroom.
+Water-saving showers and faucets have been around for some time now.
+As such, they are the number one way for the modern family to save water in the bathroom.
 Some of the newer models even claim to save you over £150 per year on water and heating bills.

-If you are re-designing your green bathroom on a budget, or, if you already have the suite of your dreams, it is actually possible to make your dream bathroom eco-friendly by simply changing your existing shower head to a flow regulated shower head, rather than replacing the whole shower system.
-The buzz words to look out for when choosing your shower heads are ‘Aircore Technology’ and ‘Flow Regulator’.
+If you are redesigning your green bathroom on a budget.
+Or, if you already have the suite of your dreams, it is actually possible to make your dream bathroom eco-friendly.
+Simply change your existing showerhead to a flow-regulated showerhead, rather than replacing the whole shower system.
+The buzzwords to look out for when choosing your showerheads are ‘Aircore Technology’ and ‘Flow Regulator’.

 Another easy way to go green in the bathroom is to switch to LED lighting.
-LED lights typically use 85% less energy than standard light bulbs, and can last up to 25 years, making them a great green bathroom option.
+LED lights typically use 85% less energy than standard light bulbs.
+What’s more, they can last up to 25 years, making them a great green bathroom option.
 Look for lights suitable for use in Zone 1 if you plan on installing them inside a shower, or Zone 2 if you plan on installing them above a shower or bath.

 Photo by Rail19 via Etsy.

-When it comes to every girl’s favourite topic – accessories! – there are a range of stylish bathroom accessories available made from natural and recycled materials, such as coconut husk, bamboo, resin and recycled glass accessories.
+When it comes to accessories there is a huge range of stylish bathroom accessories available.
+These are made from natural and recycled materials, such as coconut husk, bamboo, resin, and recycled glass accessories.
 With such a wide range of products available it will be no problem making sure that your green bathroom theme can be carried on throughout your whole bathroom.

-Some will argue that the term ‘eco–chic’ is a widespread marketing strategy, but in reality it is the latest shift in the environmentalist movement; with the emerging trends in eco-friendly fashion for the house and home, being ‘green’ is now resonating with a far wider audience and making it a much more viable trend to bring into every room in the home.
+Some will argue that the term ‘eco–chic’ is a widespread marketing strategy.
+However, in reality, it is the latest shift in the environmentalist movement.
+With the emerging trends in eco-friendly fashion for the house and home, being ‘green’ is now resonating with a far wider audience.
+This makes it a much more viable trend to bring into every room in the home.